-As a strategic partner Essilor will support The Queen Elizabeth Diamond Jubilee Trust (the Trust) to develop a $1billion Vision Catalyst Fund over the next two years.
+As a strategic partner Essilor will support efforts to develop a $1 billion Vision Catalyst Fund over the next two years.
 Once operational, the fund will seek to accelerate systems change and expand universal eye health services led by governments, to provide sustainable and efficient long term solutions for eye health to entire populations in Commonwealth countries and across the globe.

 Other strategic partners include Standard Chartered, UBS, Peek Vision, Clearly, Sightsavers, the Fred Hollows Foundation and the International Agency for the Prevention of Blindness.

-As the global leader in ophthalmic optics, Essilor has the ambition to eradicate uncorrected poor vision in one generation.
+As the global leader in ophthalmic optics, Essilor has the ambition to eliminate uncorrected poor vision in one generation.

-Our Chief Mission Officer, Jayanth Bhuvaraghan, underlined the importance of partnerships to fulfill our ambitious goal to create universal access to good vision: “As the global leader in ophthalmic optics, Essilor has the ambition to eradicate uncorrected poor vision in one generation.
+Our Chief Mission Officer, Jayanth Bhuvaraghan, underlined the importance of partnerships to fulfill our ambitious goal to create universal access to good vision: “As the global leader in ophthalmic optics, Essilor has the ambition to eliminate uncorrected poor vision in one generation.
 While we’re making good progress, we firmly believe in the power of cross sector partnerships as the only way to bring good vision to everyone, everywhere.
-The timing of the Vision Catalyst Fund couldn’t be better and it has tremendous potential to realise our common dream.
-We congratulate The Queen Elizabeth Diamond Jubilee Trust for creating this Fund and extend our full support.”
+The timing of the Vision Catalyst Fund couldn’t be better and it has tremendous potential to realise our common dream.”

 The Vision Catalyst Fund will be developed over the next two years and a formal launch is expected by 2020.
 The first key milestone will be the Commonwealth Heads of Governments Meeting in London in April.
 53 heads of government will attend this meeting at which the Vision Catalyst Fund will be formally presented and they will be asked to commit to universal eye care for all in their respective countries.
 The details of how Essilor will support this important initiative are currently being worked out but the Group looks forward to being part of the Fund’s initiatives as they develop.